Chaste/chaste-docker/README.md

 Installing and running Chaste
 -----------------------------

-Install Docker and increase the number of CPUs and amount of RAM.
+Install Docker and increase the number of CPUs as you would like, and amount of RAM to at least 4GB.

 ## Build the docker container with the chaste dependencies